hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Name search currently only works with a "first name" / "last name" split--needs to be more robust to work in multiple scenarios
 - [ ] Add 'download' decision to Document class & document instances
 - [ ] Add 'start_time' as an optional argument for document found depending on download state
+- [ ] IF not download OR if previously downloaded, add a couple of seconds--thats where I'm losing related documents

 ### Buffalo To Do